shambhavik14/D-lang/Assignment4_SDLC/part1/UseCases/usecase3.md

 **Preconditions**: An image must be created

-**Trigger**: 1) Selecting the image and filter from menu 2) Dragging filter from menu and dropping on image
+**Trigger**: 1) Selecting the image and selecting filter from menu 2) Dragging filter from menu and dropping on image

 **Scenario**: 1) A user will select filter from menu after creating an image
               2) A user will select filter from menu for a saved image